Mini-Pupillage

 Applicants are advised that the December and January sessions are particularly oversubscribed and should bear this in mind if they specify that they wish to apply for those sessions.

-Applicants are invited to send a CV (which should include a full breakdown of all university examination results to date) and covering letter to minipupillage@3vb.com.
+Applicants are invited to send a CV (which should include a full breakdown of all university examination results to date) covering letter and equality and diversity monitoring form to minipupillage@3vb.com.
 Applications for each virtual mini pupillage close six weeks prior to that virtual mini pupillage commencing.

 The Bar Standards Board requires all Chambers to monitor applicants for assessed mini pupillage by race, disability, and gender.
 To assist in compiling accurate data, 3VB therefore asks applicants to complete and submit this equality and diversity monitoring form when applying for a mini-pupillage.
 Please note that completion of this form is optional and declining to do so will have no effect on applications.
 Monitoring information provided will not form part of the assessment of the application but will be anonymised upon receipt and dealt with in the strictest confidence by Chambers’ administrative staff.